Register for Classes

 If you are a new student, you will register in person at y our campus.

-Contact the Counseling Advising Vocational Exploration (CAVE) Office at 308.635.6050 to schedule your advising appointment.
+Contact the Student Life and Engagement Center at 308.635.6050 to schedule your advising appointment.

 Completion of the eCOMPASS placement assessment may be required prior to registration.
-If you have not yet taken the eCOMPASS placement assessment, the CAVE will schedule your appointment to take it prior to being advised and registered.
+If you have not yet taken the eCOMPASS placement assessment, the a member of the Student Life and Engagement Center will schedule your appointment to take it prior to being advised and registered.
 During advisement and registration, assessment results assist students and advisors with vocational decisions, academic guidance and course placement.
 At registration, each student taking six credits or more is assigned to a faculty advisor who offers assistance in building an academic plan of study and arranging class schedules for future semesters.

 Add and Schedule Changes